Calculate Similarity Between Article Elements Using spaCy

 Step 7: Store and Organize Results

-Store the results back in the original DataFrame for easy analysis and export.
+Store the results back in the original DataFrame for straightforward analysis and export.

 Step 8: Review Results

-Now, the DataFrame qr_article_body_content contains new columns for each similarity score, allowing easy analysis.
+Now the DataFrame qr_article_body_content contains new columns for each similarity score, making analysis straightforward.

 Example Output